 Unregulated businesses that intend to offer regulated payment services

-If you are currently not regulated by the FCA under the PSRs 2009 or the Electronic Money Regulations 2011 (EMRs 2011)** and you intend to provide payment services in the future, please click on one of the following options which describe the payment service(s) you intend to carry out:
+If you are currently not regulated by the FCA under the PSRs 2017 (link is external) or the Electronic Money Regulations 2011 (link is external) (EMRs 2011) and not otherwise a payment service provider (for example a credit institution or EEA payment institution) and you intend to provide payment services, please click on one of the following options which describe the payment service(s) you intend to carry out:

 - Account information service (AIS) only

 - Account information service (AIS) and payment initiation service (PIS)

 - AIS and/or PIS combined with other payment or e-money services

 - Other payment services not including AIS and PIS

 If you are unsure whether you may be providing payment services, you can find guidance in our Handbook in PERG 3A and PERG 15.